 enlarged lymph nodes

-Iliofemoral deep vein thrombosis occurs when a thrombus in the iliac vein (common, external or internal) or common femoral vein obstructs the venous outflow from the lower limb leading to marked oedema.
+Iliofemoral deep vein thrombosis (iliofemoral DVT) occurs when a thrombus in the iliac vein (common, external or internal) or common femoral vein obstructs the venous outflow from the lower limb leading to marked edema; DVT of the IVC or the more distal lower limb veins may be present.

 The iliolumbar artery is one of three branches of the posterior division of the internal iliac artery.